kind2-mc/kind2/doc/usr/content/2_input/2_arrays.md

 M[i][j] = if i = j then 1 else 0 ;
 ```

-updates `M` with the identity matrix
+defines `M` as the identity matrix

 ```
 [[ 1 , 0 , 0 ,..., 0 ],